matter-labs/zksync-data-dump/data/README.md

 Blocks are sequential units of data within a blockchain, each identified by a unique hash.
 They contain a list of transaction, metadata such as timestamps and the hash of the previous block (`parentHash`), which links them in a chain back to the genesis block (block number 0).
 This chain of blocks forms the blockchain.
 Blocks ensure transaction security, network consensus, and efficient data storage and processing within blockchain networks.

+> **Note:** Blocks should be sorted by the `number` attribute to maintain the correct order of the blocks in the blockchain.

-We list the attributes of the blocks in the ZKsync dataset below:
+We list the attributes of the blocks data in the ZKsync dataset below:

 | Attribute         | Type          | Description                                                                                           |
 |-------------------|---------------|-------------------------------------------------------------------------------------------------------|